Musedikus/LibraryManagementSystem/README.md

 ### 9. **NOTE NOTE NOTE NOTE **.........................................................................
 ✅ dotnet run must be run from the src/API directory.

-✅ Swagger UI is enabled in development by default.
+✅ Ensure to update the connection string in appsettings.Development.json to your own appsetting(SSMS was used)

 ✅ All error responses are returned in a structured ResultModel<T>.